 By consistently tracking LO termination rates across your organization, you can compare how turnover rates vary by branch, support staff size, tenure, generation, age of branch, and performance level.
 This can help you better understand how LOs respond to their work environment and what characteristics influence LO tenure.
 However, in order to make meaningful comparisons, the metrics you use must be calculated the same across your organization.

-5. New Hire Performance
+5. Track New Hire Performance

 Next you want to study the performance of your new hires.
 Knowing how long it takes new hires to get up to speed and reach minimum production standards month over month will help you assess the effectiveness of your onboarding and leadership.